Intellectual property and licensing

 IRT Jules Verne offers simple, realistic terms and conditions that are known to all from the start of the project.
 To help technology transfer, IRT Jules Verne takes into account the typology of the partner (large group, SME, start-up) regarding the financial, exclusivity and deadline conditions.
 Members or partners of IRT Jules Verne benefit from privileged conditions of access to project results.

-Since 2012, 11 operating licenses have been concluded (figure at the end of June 2021) following various projects for multi-sector applications.
+Since 2012, 12 operating licenses have been concluded (figure end of 2021) following various projects for multi-sector applications, in particular for the following technologies:

-- HYSMER : development of hydrodynamic simulation tools for shipbuilding and marine renewable energy applications
+- Numerical simulation software in hydrodynamics for shipbuilding and marine renewable energy applications

 Collaboration with SATT Ouest Valorisation